cgwire/kitsu/docs/getting-started-production/README.md

 [Customization of the workflow](../customization/README.md#modify-an-existing-asset-types) )

-You can see the newly created asset appearing in the background every time you click on **Confirm and stay**.
+The newly created asset appears in the background every time you click on **Confirm and stay**.

 After adding your last asset, click